 I shared my materials with others and became the trainer for internal exam prep courses.
 I made flashcards for myself and designed a full-length practice test for others (being a Certified Public Accountant, I am fully aware of how difficult a professional certification exam can be).
 I felt it was an important step to prepare my “students” for both the physical and mental rigors such a test can pose.

-After leaving KeyBank in 2009, I wrote a new practice test – now 120 questions.
+After leaving KeyBank, I wrote a new practice test – now 120 questions.
 It has the same balance as the real exam as to the four (4) areas of study (methods, international standards, compliance, and investigations).

 Those that have used my practice test say that it is harder than the real exam and no one yet has claimed getting a higher score on mine than the actual exam.
 To me, that means I am doing something right.
 I believe that a great practice test will “kick your teeth in” and drive home areas of weakness in your knowledge base.